LukasDrobek/libft/README.md

 ## ABOUT

-This is the very first project inside 42's core curriculum.
+This is the very first project in 42's core curriculum.
 The goal is to learn more about standard C functions and explore how they work by implementing them from scratch.
 The finished project is a custom library that can be reused in later projects.

-More details about this project and its implementation can be found in the attatched [**subject file**](./subject.pdf)
+More details about this project and its implementation can be found in the attached [**subject file**](./subject.pdf)

-## NOTE

-Functions marked with an aterisk (*) are not part of the standard C library (libc).
-These are custom functions implemented as a part of the libft project.

 ## MANDATORY